Selftrust - A Practical Approach for Trust Establishment 2020-01-0720

-To protect against intrusion, a number of mechanisms are available: which can vary from a simple scheme like secure CAN to specialized software like symbiote defense.
-Few systems (Like V2X) also plan to implement detection of an intrusion (defined as a misbehaving entity).
-However, most of the mechanisms require a system wide change, adds to the cost and negatively impacts the performance.
+To protect against intrusion, several mechanisms are available.
+These range from a simple secure CAN to a specialized symbiote defense software.
+A few systems (e.g. V2X) implement detection of an intrusion (defined as a misbehaving entity).
+However, most of the mechanisms require a system-wide change which adds to the cost and negatively impacts the performance.

-In this paper, we are proposing a practical and scalable approach of intrusion detection.
-Use of existing security mechanisms like TrustZone® and watermarking, little or no impact on cost and performance are some of the benefits of our approach.
-In addition, our approach is scalable and does not require any system wide changes.
+In this paper, we are proposing a practical and scalable approach to intrusion detection.
+Some benefits of our approach include use of existing security mechanisms such as TrustZone® and watermarking with little or no impact on cost and performance.
+In addition, our approach is scalable and does not require any system-wide changes.

 To detect intrusions, we propose a combination of TrustZone® secure space approach along with a mechanism of static and dynamic watermarks.
 The current scope of research is restricted to architectures which provide a secure space to execute software.
 The research is an enhancement over the current TrustZone® implementation for device control post intrusion.

 In conclusion, the proposed approach is a simple and scalable mechanism for detection and control of intrusion.